moshahidraza1/ETH-AVAX-Intermediate-module-2/README.md

 # React Crypto ATM

 This is a simple React component for a Crypto ATM application.
-It allows users to connect their MetaMask wallet, view their account balance, deposit and withdraw ETH, and check the owner's name.
+It allows users to connect their MetaMask wallet, view their account balance, deposit and withdraw ETH, check the owner's name and a simple calculator with limited operations.

 ## Features